 The County sage mitigation area is located on the western side of the County portion of Sunshine Canyon Landfill (Drawing 1).
-As noted in the fourth quarter Rincon County-Side Sage Mitigation Area report the upper half of the mitigation site was burned in the Saddle Ridge fire in October of 2019.
-No revegetation activities were conducted in this area during the second quarter 2023, and as noted in multiple Rincon progress reports, the conditions in this mitigation area have remained unchanged for some time.
-Rincon notes in their attached 2023 second quarter vegetation report that this area remains problematic for establishment of vegetation due to barren soil.
+As noted in the first quarter Rincon County-Side Sage Mitigation Area report the upper half of the mitigation site was burned in the Saddle Ridge fire in October of 2019.
+No revegetation activities were conducted in this area during the first quarter of 2024, and as noted in multiple Rincon progress reports, the conditions in this mitigation area have remained unchanged for some time.
+Rincon notes in their attached 2024 first quarter vegetation report that this area remains problematic for establishment of vegetation due to barren soil.
+However, the southeastern portion of the plot is moderately covered with native and non-native vegetation and some small patches of vegetation have begun to establish a presence in the northern-central area.
 Soil samples from this location indicate low pH, high salinity, and Boron present in native soils.